ghibo/mageia-prime/README.md

 This option allows to use the Intel driver (i.e. from package x11-driver-video-intel`) instead of kernel Intel `modesetting`.

+### Option '-k':
+This option will force the installation of the nvidia-current driver series.

+### Option '-3':
+This option will force the installation of the nvidia390 driver series.

 ### Examples
 With: